 At the end of the 2013-2014 school year, Jesuit launched a project to renovate and upgrade six classrooms each summer.
-As the 2015-2016 school year begins, a total of 12 classrooms on the second floor have been renovated, each costing \$100,000.
-Also during summer 2015, Jesuit undertook a project to clean and level the pavers in the Traditions Courtyard.
-The work involved driving new support pilings under the seating areas that surround the four oak trees in the Courtyard.
-Construction crews also repaired the wooden façade on the exterior of Jesuit's gym.
+As the 2016-2017 school year begins, a total of 12 classrooms on the second floor and seven on the fourth floor have been renovated, each costing \$100,000.
+In addition, a dedicated classroom space for the Robotics program was created.